 ROBINSON VS. BROCK; 1996; MADISON COUNTY; $30,000 JURY AWARD:

 However, she still denied the extent of the damages claimed and stated this did not prevent the plaintiff from beginning his job.
-The jury returned a verdict for the young man in the amount of $30,000 in the following fashion (giving him some credit for lost income):
+The jury returned a verdict for the young man for $30,000 in the following fashion (giving him some credit for lost income):

 - Pain and Suffering: